chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 bash Code/Analysis/sbatch_bootstrap_all_output.sh
 ```

-This produces bootstrapped estimates of analyses evaluating model fit on pre-treatment data, average cross-validation errros and treatment effects with respect to time from treatment,
+This produces bootstrapped estimates of analyses evaluating model fit on pre-treatment data (i.e., comparing actual vs predicted low-access status), average cross-validation errors and treatment effects with respect to time from treatment,
 and variation of treatment effects across socio-demographic and geographic characteristics, baseline grocery store counts, and presence of dollar store policies.

 **Configuration Notes:**
-- Memory requirements: We set `--mem=20gb` in rural and urban models to ensure that all data and analyses could be run without errors.
+- Memory requirements: we set `--mem=20gb` in rural and urban models to ensure that all data and analyses could be run without errors.
 - Set `--export=model_geography` to specify Urban or Rural models
 - Same email and account configuration training.